 1. HYDRATE YOURSELF:

 Lack of thirst does not mean you are properly hydrated.
 A better indicator of proper hydration is having pale yellow colored urine.
 Drink fluids before, during, and after physical activity.
 As little as 2-3 percent of body weight lost in sweat can affect performance.
 The best way to determine how much water lost during activity is to weigh yourself before and after long duration (90 mins or more) or very sweaty or outdoor workouts.
+If you have hyperhidrosis, and you’re having a hard time dealing with sweaty hands during job interview, visit iontophoresismachine.org to read some tips to overcome the problem.
 The weight lost determines the amount of fluid you need to replace: 24 ounces per pound lost.
 It is especially important for water and cold-weather athletes to follow the above tips to make sure they hydrate properly as well, despite not noticing the sweat losses.

 2. FUEL YOUR BODY: BEFORE, DURING, AFTER